barbazul/1kfa/mod_guide_gm.md

  * when someone flips ✗ (or sometimes just ✅︎)
  * as specifically instructed by a move a player is executing
  * when everyone looks to you to see what happens
- * when the players give you a golden opportunity
+ * when a character encounters something you've been preparing for

 Usually your turn in the spotlight will be spent making a **GM move**.
 But it may also just be general narration.